thangngoc89/blog/content/writing-reason-react-bindings-the-right-way/index.md

 true
 ```

 Ah.
-This totally makes sense. `age` property has value `undefined`.
+This totally makes sense.
+The `age` property has a value of `undefined`.

 Quick note:

 I know that the above code is not idiomatic React code.
-I can reimplement the React component like this to fix it:
+I can re-implement the React compponent like this to fix it:

 ```js
 <p>